April 1, 1865 - During the U.S.

 property and 4,000 lives lost.

-as Gen. James Doolittle led a squadron of B-25 bombers taking
+as General James Doolittle led a squadron of B-25 bombers taking

 off from the carrier Hornet to bomb Tokyo and three other cities.